NotAPi/NotAPi_WRO/README.md

 **Key Features:**
 - Servo-driven steering with 140º range
-- Custom aluminium gear for high endurance
+- New axle made specially for rc cars giving us a huge advantage in control and reliability, we modified it a bit to fit the car needs
-- L298N motor controller for reliable motor control
+- A new recycled motor with great power

 ---